 Exhibit P Contractor’s Proposal

+Exhibit Q Annual Recovered Organic Waste Product Procurement Target

+Exhibit R Contractor’s Guaranty

-This Operating Agreement (“Agreement”), effective as of July 1, 2022 (“Effective Date”), is by and between the WESTERN PLACER WASTE MANAGEMENT AUTHORITY, a joint powers authority organized under California law ("WPWMA"), and FCC Environmental Services California, LLC ("Contractor").
+This First Amended and Restated Operating Agreement (“Agreement”), effective as of ______ ____, 2026 (“Effective Date”), is by and between the WESTERN PLACER WASTE MANAGEMENT AUTHORITY, a joint powers authority organized under California law ("WPWMA"), and FCC Environmental Services California, LLC ("Contractor").
 The WPWMA and Contractor are hereinafter referred to jointly as “the Parties” and singularly as a “Party”.

 RECITALS